poppy-project/poppy-docs/en/assembly-guides/poppy-torso/trunk_assembly.md

 > **Note** **IMPORTANT**: When you assemble the arm, it must be perpendicular to the body, so that the 3 dots match as usual

+## 6.5.
+Assembly of the suction pad

+Place the circular suction pad in the placeholder in the trunk at fix it with the M6 screw.
+User the lever to stick and unstick the robot to the table.

 <img src="img/torso_1.jpg" title="Rear view of the arm connection to the chest" style="width: 350px;" />